alumbra/alumbra.claro/README.md

      :query  QueryRoot}))
 ```

-The result is a function taking a context value (to be injected into the claro
+The result is a function taking an environment map and a canonical operation,
- environment) and a canonical operation, producing a map of `:data` and
-`:errors` based on the resolution result.
+producing a map of `:data` and `:errors` based on the resolution result.

 ## License